Verizon’s powerful plans will be worth the cost for many, but some will prefer saving money with Twigby.

 Ultimately, our analysis relied on public information, user reviews, our own data, and our own broad experience as cell phone reviewers.
 If you want to learn more about how we review cell phone plans, you can read this article.

 Twigby has its strengths and its weaknesses.
 Its biggest strength is that it’s cheap.
-You can get a decent plan for under $20 a month.
+You can get a decent plan for under $20 a month (even though your price will increase by $10 after three months).
 The biggest issue the carrier has is that it doesn’t offer much mobile data, and the data it does offer is slow.
-So, Twigby is a good carrier if you don’t need high performance data for gaming, streaming, or working.
+So, Twigby is a good carrier if you don’t need high-performance data for gaming, streaming, or working.

 Twigby actually relies on two networks.
 It primarily uses Sprint’s network (which is now owned by T-Mobile).
 But when users are outside of Sprint’s network area, Twigby falls back on Verizon’s network.